TeasOfficial/bhop-get-stats/README.md

 # bhop-get-stats

-### credits - me ,enimmy, Alkatraz, Nairda, Oblivious, Xutax, xWidovV, Tekno/f0e, Kaldun, Lilac, Shavit Timer contributors
+### credits - me, enimmy, Alkatraz, Nairda, Oblivious, Xutax, xWidovV, Tekno/f0e, Kaldun, Lilac, Shavit Timer contributors

 Jumpstats - Drop-in replacement for Jhud, Trainer, Offsets, Speedometer, SSJ, FJT, and Showkeys.
 Most (if not all) of these HUDs are more full-featured or accurate on my versions.